 The last case is the most simple, as we can only observe relatively the quicker twilight progression.

 More curious in my point of view are the first two, while the second one applies perfectly to this article.
 I will explain shortly this phenomenon for now, although I would like to clarify it more in the future.
-The greatest eclipse with the total phase fallen after sunset, so in the period of twilight.
+The greatest eclipse with the total phase falls after sunset, so in the period of twilight.
 In this event, the standard process of the vista diminishing was distracted.
 The observer in Pinamar could watch two moments with the same level of brightness throughout the twilight on Jul 2, 2019.
 This is shown the best in the image below (Pic.
-22), where the illumination level as seen during the greatest eclipse was observed again about 30 mins later, when the Sun was around 7 degrees below the horizon, so just after the nautical twilight began.
+22), where the illumination level as seen during the greatest eclipse was observed again about 30 mins later when the Sun was around 7 degrees below the horizon, so just after the nautical twilight began.

-The image stack above shows the similar level of light at the greatest phase of the eclipse and the beginning of nautical twilight about 30min later, where the Sun was still eclipsed with 50%.
+The image stack above shows a similar level of light at the greatest phase of the eclipse and the beginning of nautical twilight about 30min later, where the Sun was still eclipsed with 50%.
 The brightest moment fell a few minutes after the greatest phase, and next the twilight processed as normal remaining slightly darker than usual.
 The yellow dotted lines show the visual range of illumination from the streetlights seen on the surface.
-Because the last image shows the lowest level of illuminance, we can guess, that the moment with similar light level occurred around the end of civil twilight, about 5-10 minutes before.
+Because the last image shows the lowest level of illuminance, we can guess, that the moment with a similar light level occurred around the end of civil twilight, about 5-10 minutes before.
 It’s typical for most of the total solar eclipses, which conditions inside of the umbra remain this period of twilight.
 Here however the location was just outside of the umbra, so it was much brighter than in the very middle of the totality.
-If then the similar brightness level was observed at the end of civil twilight, then in Santa Teresita totality conditions would remain about -8 degrees nautical twilight, as the camera was showing black sky.
+If then a similar brightness level was observed at the end of civil twilight, then in Santa Teresita totality conditions would remain about -8 degrees nautical twilight, as the camera was showing black sky.
 It’s only an assumption, which requires further observations.
 The grey dotted lines compare this range with the previous (upper) image.
 This is simple and the best way to visualize the illuminance level changes, as happened throughout the second period of this eclipse.

-Seeing, what happened in Pinamar, we can conclude, that in the last case, when a solar eclipse occurs before the sunset, the brightest moment should occur a while after.
+Seeing, what happened in Pinamar, we can conclude, that in the last case, when a solar eclipse occurs before sunset, the brightest moment should occur a while after.
 An observer will still be able to notice two periods of similar illumination level between the greatest eclipse and some moment during the twilight.

 7. ECLIPSE DAY AND DAY BEFORE COMPARISON

 In the last chapter, I would like to show you the comparison between the moment of the eclipse and non-eclipse conditions.
-As I said at the beginning, and what I would advise you for the future observations such this, the one day before the observation is very important in order to check, that everything is alright.
+As I said at the beginning, and what I would advise you for future observations such as this, the one day before the observation is very important in order to check, that everything is alright.

-The major element, which shows the eclipse conditions, even with pretty much similar illumination of the sky, as gained by different webcam ISO sensitivity is the presence of street lamps and other artificial lighting, which was turned on at the time of the eclipse.
+The major element, which shows the eclipse conditions, even with pretty much similar illumination of the sky, as gained by different webcam ISO sensitivity is the presence of street lamps and another artificial lighting, which was turned on at the time of the eclipse.

-The difference in Montevideo is quite considerable, despite lack of totality at that location.
-Both deep umbra and cloud deck caused a significant light drop, which can be seen at the greatest phase of the eclipse.
+The difference in Montevideo is quite considerable, despite the lack of totality at that location.
+Both the deep umbra and cloud deck caused a significant light drop, which can be seen at the greatest phase of the eclipse.

 In Pinamar basically, the eclipse conditions were displayed by shining street lamps, which were off at the same time day before.
 The image comes from the moment around 5 min before the greatest eclipse.

 This observation displayed the situation of the total solar eclipse continuation below the horizon, which can be seen mainly by the light level drop and fleeting umbra.
 It was observed, that the darkest moment of the eclipse corresponds to the beginning of the nautical twilight.
-Another result coming from this observation shows the light colour difference, with accompanying the edges of the shadow.
+Another result coming from this observation shows the light colour difference, accompanying the edges of the shadow.
 The 2nd contact zone features mostly bright light, whereas the opposite – 3rd contact zone appears to look more reddish.
-Moreover, this reddish appearance tends to linger, as umbra is disappearing in the atmosphere near the end of the totality.
+Moreover, this reddish appearance tends to linger, as the umbra is disappearing in the atmosphere near the end of the totality.

 The last thing is the brightest moment occurring after the greatest eclipse, which fell shortly after the umbra was gone.
 It was driven by the shallow position of the Sun under the horizon, which even eclipsed still illuminated the atmosphere significantly.
 Seeing from Pinamar the clarity of shadow, whilst the view was about 25km outside of the totality, I can guess that some phenomena related to the total solar eclipse (i.e. visual range changes, dark cone) might have a completely different character.
-There is still a lot of stuff to observe and explanation next time, especially with the overall eclipse impact into the whole twilight period.
+There is still a lot of stuff to observe and explain next time, especially with the overall eclipse impact into the whole twilight period.
 It would be brilliant to measure precisely the light level changes throughout the whole twilight period, in which the eclipse takes place as well as the sky surface brightness in all directions.
 Moreover, the nautical twilight-looking situation leads to more stars being visible within the shaded section of the sky.
 Following Guilaev’s work possibly also the inner zodiacal light would be visible.
 The scarcity of this type of observation places most of these phenomena into assumptions.
 Another thing is the people’s interest, especially those who live in the area, where this type of celestial event occurs.
 If we would raise their awareness about it, possibly it would result in a bit more reports showing how this kind of eclipse looks like from different locations at the same time.
 The best occasion to check it this way will happen in August 2026 in the Mediterranean when the umbra extends the path of totality throughout the atmosphere from Balearic to the Aegean Sea.

 - Abell G.O., Kearns C.E., 1954, The effect of the solar eclipse of June 30 upon the morning twilight at Palomar Observatory, (in:) Publications of the Astronomical Society of the Pacific, vol. 66, no. 392, p.233